menvuthy/Vuthy/_posts/2020-10-23-flood-cambo.md

 3. Extract and export the image of inundation area as a GeoTIFF or Raster format from the cloud storage of Google Earth Engine.
 {: style="text-align: justify;"}

+This map will serves practitioners, policy makers or engineers as an important information for developing strategy to effectively mitigate flood impact under uncertain climate in the future.

 ## Overview of Inundation Area in Cambodia

 {% include gallery id="gallery1" %}